Human Reproduction Study Group Annual Conference

 About the Event

-For our forthcoming annual conference, we welcome theoretical, methodological, and empirical papers on any social aspects of human reproduction including, but not limited to: pregnancy & childbirth; mothering/fathering & kinship; infant feeding; (in)fertility; stillbirth & infant death; abortion; miscarriage; assisted conception, new reproductive technologies & genetics.
+As always, presentations will include theoretical, methodological, and empirical papers on any social aspects of human reproduction including, but not limited to: prenatal care and screening, pregnancy & childbirth; parenting & kinship; (in)fertility and childlessness; abortion, loss and infant death; artificial gametes, surrogacy, genetics and reproductive technologies.

 Researchers across the social sciences and from colleagues working in social policy, economics, demography, law, parenting culture studies, midwifery, sexual and public health and nursing will present their papers.
 This year we are discussing work on the decolonisation of reproduction and this will be part of a special roundtable involving Dr Natalie Darko (DMU), Dr Priya Davda (The Bayswater Institute), Bernadette Gregory (DMU) and Dr Patricia Hamilton (UCL).

 We are very pleased to announce that the plenary address will be delivered this year by Dr Patricia Hamilton from University College London - Dupes or revolutionaries?
 Lived experiences of reproducing blackness.

 - BSA Concessionary Member: £30

 Fees include lunch and refreshments.
 For more information please contact the organiser.